Andrew Wylie (literary agent): Literary agent

-Throughout his career as a literary agent, Wylie has attracted attention for poaching clients from other agents.
+Throughout his career as a literary agent, Wylie has attracted attention for poaching clients from other agents, and has been nicknamed "The Jackal" for his business tactics.
+He has been criticized by other agents and publishers for harming the culture of the book industry.
 In 1995 Martin Amis left his agent of 22 years, Pat Kavanagh, for Wylie, who was reported to have secured an advance of £500,000 for Amis's novel The Information.

 In July 2010, Wylie launched a new business, Odyssey Editions, to publish e-books.
 The first twenty titles were launched on 21 July, available exclusively from Amazon.com.
-Wylie's friendly attitude towards Amazon was short-lived, though; in 2014 he advised: "If you have a choice between the plague and Amazon, pick the plague."
+Wylie's friendly attitude towards Amazon was short-lived, however; in 2014 he advised: "If you have a choice between the plague and Amazon, pick the plague."
 He later went on to liken Amazon's tactics to those of the Islamic State.